 This course provides the student the opportunity to further their understanding of clay concepts learned in 705 Art I: Fundamentals of Design through exploration and instruction in hand building and beginning wheel techniques.
-Students are expected to refine their clay skills by creating individual and collaborative projects, while enhancing their understanding of ceramic history and development of ceramics styles.
+Students are expected to refine their ceramic skills, while enhancing their understanding of ceramic history and development of ceramics styles.

-Prerequisites: A grade of C+ or higher in Art 1.
-Students must pay a \$10 clay fee.
+Prerequisites: A grade of C+ or higher in Art I. Students must pay a \$10 clay fee.